Peyear/ITC/README.txt

 2. Line 9.
 Set directory os.chdir(r'%%%') and replace %%% with the directory
 Example: os.chdir(r'H:\Data\ITC')

 3. Line 10.
-Select the experiment file between the ‘—'
+Select the experiment file between the â€˜â€”'
 Example: dlsFile='Data7.xls'

 4. Line 11.
-Select the background experiment file for heat of dilution and blank effects between the ‘—'
+Select the background experiment file for heat of dilution and blank effects between the â€˜â€”'
 Example: dlsFile2='Data1.xls'
 If there is no file for correction or if data has already been corrected delete lines 60-73

 5. Line 13.
-Select the number of points to delete (often it’s the first injection)
+Select the number of points to delete (often itâ€™s the first injection)
 Example: Delete=1

 6. Lines 18-20.
 Set the concentration of the compound in the syringe in Clipid; concentration of lipid in cell in Cdrug; and volume of cell in Vw.